PNR 8000 class: Delivery and commissioning

+As of April 2024, 8001 is serving the Calamba–Lucena Inter-Provincial Commuter service, while 8002 is serving the Bicol Commuter Line.

+On October 22, 2024, rains brought by Tropical Storm Trami (local name Kristine), registered were recorded as high as 578.9 mm in just one day, causing the PNR Naga railway depot to be flooded, affecting one of PNR 8000 class unit, 8002, along with a 9000 class unit, a KiHa 52 rescue train, KiHa 35 and KiHa 59 series Kogane, PNR 2500 class and a PNR 5000 class.
+Eventually 8002 was repaired and served the Naga–Sipocot route.

 Design and features

 The trains were manufactured by the Indonesian firm Industri Kereta Api, also known as INKA.
 The 8000 and 8100 DMUs and the 8300 class coaches are all given the designation K3 during their test runs in Indonesia.

 Car body

 The design of the 8000 class was based from PT Kereta Api's existing EA203 series electric multiple units (EMUs), Minangkabau Express, Adi Soemarmo International Airport Railink, Yogyakarta International Airport Railink & Solo Express diesel electric multiple units (DEMU), but the number of doors were increased from two to three double-leaf sliding doors per side.

 The livery consists of a white body with a black design in the windows and blue stripes underneath it.
 The driver cabs, on the other hand, have a black and orange design with the PNR logo underneath the windshield.

 Interior

 The trains are the first in the entire PNR system to feature an LED passenger information system display in each train car.
 Seats are colored orange and longitudinal-type.

 The design capacity of a three-car trainset is 750 passengers.